AlexGose/chefl/content/blog/Blog #1 Ramen.md

 2 eggs

-Bring to boil , 2 quarts of water and cook the noodles according to directions on the package
+Bring to boil, 2 quarts of water and cook the noodles according to directions on the package

 Meanwhile, place broth, rice wine and soy sauce in a pot and bring to heat.
-Crack open two eggs into the broth and cook for 5 minutes. ,
+Crack open two eggs into the broth and cook for 5 minutes.

 In a pan, add 1 T vegetable oil and sauté onions and mushrooms until cooked through.
 Add salt, pepper to taste.
 Drizzle 1T soy sauce and 1 T